wp-plugins/ns-cloner-site-copier/readme.txt

 == Changelog ==

+= 2.1.3 =
+* Fixed bug in 2.1.2 that forced subdirectory mode

 = 2.1.2 =
 * Added Auto-detect of Multisite mode and Subdirectory site support!
 * Added Automatic Copy of all media files in blogs.dir/##